-You have been known for your projects and collaborations wordwide, including the work for almost every press institution today like the Washington Post, The Guardian, Vanity Fair, New York times and many others.I was deeply touched by your series of photos treating the subject of the coronavirus pandemic, or to be more precise, photos of your family members in isolation.
+You have been known for your projects and collaborations worldwide, including the work for almost every press institution today like the Washington Post, The Guardian, Vanity Fair, New York times and many others.I was deeply touched by your series of photos treating the subject of the coronavirus pandemic, or to be more precise, photos of your family members in isolation.
 How did this start and can you please give us your take on the current situation happening in Bangladesh through your photo work ?

 Bangladesh is one of the most densely populated countries in the world.
 Social distancing and keeping away from each other is somewhat impossible even socially and culturally.
-People used to live together in joint family for generation after generation.
+People used to live together in a joint family for generation after generation.

-They feel as they are in prison, without social activities and going out they are bored, children are restless as they don’t have school during lockdown.
+They feel as if they are in prison, without social activities and going out they are bored, children are restless as they don’t have school during lockdown.

 What is the most important change in your work during this pandemic times?